On the Complexity of Target Set Selection in Simple Geometric Networks: Exact thresholds

-First, we obtain a disk representation $\mathcal{D}=\{D_1,\ldots, D_n\}$ for $G$ in the obvious way.
+First, we obtain a disk representation $\mathcal{D}=\{D_1,\ldots, D_n\}$ for $G$ as in proof of \Cref{lem:grids_are_udg}.
 Recall that grid graphs are \emph{induced} subgraphs of a grid.
-The diameters of the disks are $d=1$ and the center of the disk $D_i$ corresponds to the grid point of the vertex $v_i$.
+Recall that the disks have diameter $1$ and the center of the disk $D_i$ corresponds to the grid point of the vertex $v_i$.
 Now, we fix vertices~$v_i$ with threshold~$1$ by attaching a~leaf vertex~$v_i'$ with threshold~$2$ to $v_i$ and we increase the threshold of $v_i$ by $1$.
 In this way we have $t'(v_i)=t'(v_i')=2$.
 Let $z$ denote the number of vertices $v_i\in V(G)$ with $t(v_i) = 1$.
 We set $k'=k+z$.
 Let $G'$ be the newly created graph.